4 Searching the Literature

 Screening Models and Inter-Rater Reliability

 The gold standard is dual independent screening: two reviewers independently screen every citation, then compare decisions and resolve disagreements through discussion or a third reviewer.
-This catches errors and inconsistencies but doubles the workload—a real constraint when you’re facing thousands of citations.
+This catches errors and inconsistencies but doubles the workload.
+It’s a real constraint when you’re facing thousands of citations.

 Alternatives exist that divide the work.
 Once reviewers demonstrate they apply eligibility criteria consistently, some teams split the remaining citations between reviewers, with each screening independent batches.
 A hybrid approach has reviewers screen most citations independently but periodically screen random subsets in duplicate to monitor ongoing agreement.